Açaí palm: Production

+Brazil supplies 99% of global açaí berries, producing 1.7 million tons in 2024.
+Other producers include Colombia (0.35%) and Bolivia (0.006%).

-Brazil is a major producer, particularly in the state of Pará, which alone in 2019 produced more than 1.2 million tons of açaí, an amount equal to 95% of Brazil's total.
+The state of Pará grows around 95% of Brazilian açaí berries, and produced more than 1.2 million tons of açaí in 2019.

 Chagas disease

 Several studies have implicated açaí fruit in the transmission of Chagas disease.
 This is a risk when unpasteurized uncleaned fruits are consumed, and has been found in the regions where the fruit is harvested.

 Uses

 As a food product

 Fresh açaí has been consumed as a dietary staple in the region around the Amazon river delta for centuries.
 The fruit is processed into pulp for supply to food product manufacturers or retailers, sold as frozen pulp, juice, or an ingredient in various products from beverages, including grain alcohol, smoothies, foods, cosmetics and supplements.
 In Brazil, it is commonly eaten as açaí na tigela.

 In a study of three traditional Caboclo populations in the Brazilian Amazon, açaí palm was described as the most important plant species because the fruit makes up a major component of their diet, up to 42% of the total food intake by weight.